 Chris graduated from Kent University with a first class honours degree in Philosophy and Religious Studies.
-He also holds a diploma in Counselling Therapy and is a registered member of the British Counselling and Psychotherapy Association (BACP).
+He also holds a diploma in Counselling Therapy, is a registered member of the British Counselling and Psychotherapy Association (BACP) and accredited member of the National Counselling Society (NCS).
 Birkbeck University London is currently providing his studies towards his Master's degree in Psychoanalytic Studies.
 Chris advises businesses and organisations on mental health training and counselling service provision.
 Chris holds indemnity insurance and is DBS cleared.

 Chris offers warmth, deep compassion, a strictly non-judgemental approach with a broad intellectual reach that supports a fascination into people and relationships.

 A varied background offers life experience and gentle humour.
 Chris lives with his young family just south of Canterbury.

 Chris's introduction to psychotherapy came from his father The Rev. Maurice Kidd, who trained as a psychotherapist under Dr. Harry Guntrip.

 Chris worked for the Samaritans before pursuing a 19 year police career which considerably extended his life experience.
 Chris specialised in intelligence research and analysis, corporate strategy, and organisational management, qualifying as an Inspector.
 He is trained in risk and trauma management, data-protection, and advanced investigation skills.

 A desire to return to education offered the opportunity for a career change, with Chris obtaining a first class degree and a diploma.
 He also spent sometime lecturing in Counselling at Ashford College.